Skip to main content

 Advanced Markers at the Intersection of Systems

 To fully appreciate the interconnectedness of these systems, we must look at biomarkers that sit at the crossroads of hormonal, metabolic, and cardiovascular health.
 These molecules provide a higher-resolution picture of physiological function and can reveal risks that a standard hormone panel might miss.
-Their modulation through is a powerful indicator of deep, systemic health improvements.
+Their modulation through lifestyle changes is a powerful indicator of deep, systemic health improvements.

 1. Sex Hormone-Binding Globulin (SHBG) This protein binds to sex hormones, primarily testosterone and estradiol, and regulates their bioavailability.
 Its production in the liver is highly sensitive to insulin levels; high insulin suppresses SHBG production.
 Therefore, tracking SHBG provides a functional readout of the liver’s response to the metabolic environment.
 A rising SHBG in the context of insulin resistance can indicate improving metabolic health.